Shantom/DailyDungeon/README.md

 Skill: (Attacker's attack - defender's defense) * skill's rate.

-Bleeding: If some side is bleeding, he/it will lose 10% of max HP every time he/it normal attacks.
+Bleeding: If some side is bleeding, he/it will lose 10% of max HP every time he/it attacks.

 ### Controls